It’s two and a half years since I became Bridget’s carer. Arguably, it’s the best thing I ever did, but it hasn’t been without its problems!

 But, apart from them, who else cares?

-In a previous life, I’d leave for work, chat with neighbours, call into the garage, catch up with colleagues, do my job, come home, share the day’s stories etc… you get the gist, I was visible.
-I was participating and if I didn’t somebody would notice.
+I’d leave for work in a previous life, chat with neighbours, call into the garage, catch up with colleagues, do my job, come home, share the day’s stories, etc. You get the gist.
+I was visible.
+I was participating, and if I didn’t, somebody would notice.

-Bimbling has been our saviour, it gets us out the house.
-When we’re not bimbling, I can go days without leaving home, even the shopping is delivered.
+Bimbling has been our saviour.
+It gets us out of the house.
+When we’re not bimbling, I can go days without leaving home.
+Even shopping is delivered.

-I’ve noticed, if anyone does engage in a conversation, they talk to me not Bridget.
+I’ve noticed that if anyone does engage in a conversation, they talk to me, not Bridget.

-She’s obviously unable to speak because she’s unable to walk?
+She’s unable to speak because she’s unable to walk?

-I also find people go out of their way to avoid any engagement, opting for clandestine glances instead.
+People go out of their way to avoid any engagement, opting for secret glances instead.

 Maybe they think whatever Bridget has is catching… who knows?

-I’m emotionally attached, I feel her pain (sort of), I get upset when she’s upset, I say stupid things at the most inappropriate times, I try to help but often get it wrong and I worry my lack of experience makes matters worse.
+I’m emotionally attached, I feel her pain (sort of), I get upset when she’s upset, I say stupid things at the most inappropriate times, and I try to help but often get it wrong.
+I worry that my lack of experience makes matters worse.

-I feel useless, I feel more of a hindrance than a help, I feel I should be doing more but don’t want to strip Bridget of the little independence she has left.
+I feel useless.
+II feel more of a hindrance than a help.
+I think I should be doing more, but I don’t want to strip Bridget of the little independence she has left.

-I think the last time I was scared was when I was a kid.
-I’ve been nervous, apprehensive even jittery during adulthood but never all out scared.
+The last time I was scared was when I was a kid.
+I’ve been nervous, apprehensive even jittery during adulthood but never all-out scared.

-Caring scares me, in fact, I’ll go beyond that and say it frightens the life out of me because it controls everything I do.
+Caring scares me.
+I’ll go beyond that and say it frightens my life because it controls everything I do.

-Every decision I make, plans I have and frankly, any future I have involves caring.
+Every decision I make, plans I have, and frankly, any future involves caring.
 I used to be in control, make conscious decisions, stand or fall by my actions, but caring commitments now have to be factored into everything– it’s scary.

 I think this one is probably my biggest hate of all.
-I’m human, it’s a fact.
-I took a perfectly normal productive life and turned it on its head.
-I knew exactly what I was doing at the time and I do not regret it for one moment, but that doesn’t mean I don’t feel sad about what I left behind.
+I’m human, and it’s a fact.
+I took a perfectly everyday productive life and turned it on its head.
+I knew exactly what I was doing at the time, and I do not regret it, but that doesn’t mean I don’t feel sad about what I left behind.

 I’m glad I wrote this post, it was cathartic, but it would be irresponsible if I just left it there.
-When I think about it, my caring responsibilities are nothing compared to others so I should actually feel lucky.
+When I think about it, my caring responsibilities are nothing compared to others, so I should feel lucky.

 So, from here on in:

-No, I’m not, in fact, I’m anything but invisible.
-I’m here on the web thingy sharing our story, I’ve made friends in all four corners of the world because of this blog and I’ve met some very nice people on our bimbles.
+No, I’m not.
+Anything but invisible.
+I’m here on the web thingy sharing our story, I’ve made friends in all four corners of the world because of this blog, and I’ve met some lovely people on our bimbles.

-You are not alone, there are millions of us in the same boat, and all we need to do is take the first step to becoming visible.
+You are not alone, there are millions of us in the same boat, and all we need to do is take the first step to become visible.

-No, I’m not, that’s just silly talk.
-It’s a feeling, not a reality, and it’s all part of the transition process.
+No, I’m not.
+That’s just silly talk, and it’s a feeling, not a reality, and part of the transition process.

-I may not be a trained nurse, physiotherapist, counsellor or psychologist, but I do have my uses.
+I may not be a trained nurse, physiotherapist, counsellor or psychologist, but I have my uses.

 I’m on hand to help physically, I can offer emotional support, and I can and have helped avoid accidents.
-I don’t want awards, promotions or pay rises, I get all the recognition I need from Bridget.
+I don’t want awards, promotions, or pay raises, and I get all the recognition I need from Bridget.

-Caring can be a bit scary but hey, it is what it is.
-It’s entirely acceptable to feel a bit unnerved, the longer you do it the sooner fear passes.
+Caring can be a bit scary, but it is what it is.
+It’s entirely acceptable to feel a bit unnerved.
+The longer you do it, the sooner fear passes.

 Yep, there’s no denying it… I’m human.
-Just a run of the mill Joe average human, not a superhuman.
+Just a run of the mill Joe, an average human, not a superhuman.

 And, what makes it exciting is you guys.
-We love hearing from you, there is no better feeling when we receive a comment or an email, it really does cheer us up.
+We love hearing from you, and there is no better feeling than when we receive a comment or an.
+It does cheer us up.

 What’s Caring Like For You?

-You can also check out more of my “living life in the slow lane” musing in the lifestyle section.
+You can also check out more of my “living life in the slow lane” musing in the Chronic Illness section.